SubZtep/gif-animation-preview/readme.txt

 No, everything is happening on the fly.
 Once you deactivate, you get back your original posts (fyi it stores your settings in wp_options table, as usual)

 == Changelog ==

+= 1.7.1 =
+* Able to prevent automatically start animations only on mobile browsers

 = 1.7 =
 * Preload images on non-mobile browsers